Chhattisgarh: Rail network

-The state has the highest freight loading in the country, and one-sixth of Indian Railway's revenue comes from Chhattisgarh.
+The state has the highest freight loading in the country, and one-sixth of the Indian Railway's revenue comes from Chhattisgarh.
 The length of the rail network in the state is 1,108 km, while a third track has been commissioned between Durg and Raigarh.
 Construction of some new railway lines include Dalli–Rajhara–Jagdalpur rail line, Pendra Road–Gevra Road rail line, Raigarh–Mand Colliery to Bhupdeopur rail line and Barwadih–Chirmiri rail line.
 Freight/goods trains provide services mostly to coal and iron ore industries in east–west corridor (Mumbai–Howrah route).
-There is a lack of passenger services to north and south of Chhattisgarh.
+There is a lack of passenger services to the north and south of Chhattisgarh.